 - Understand and address the issues involved with participating in and/or managing intergenerational teams through hands-on activities and applications for participants’ specific situations

 Using Effective Conflict Management and Situational Leadership Strategies to Build a High-Performance Intergenerational Team

 Conflict within teams is inevitable (and, in fact, necessary for success), especially when the teams are comprised of members from different generations.
 Research and practice indicate that with effective management of conflict and using the framework of a situational leadership approach, teams can become creative and productive.

 In this module, participants will learn how they can manage conflict constructively, and how they can adapt their leadership styles depending on the situation to maximize team members’ contributions.

 - Learn five different conflict management styles and how to adapt these different styles to resolve conflict constructively with team members and others

 - Understand and apply situational leadership to manage and motivate team members from different generations and help them achieve high performance

-For an overview of our Mini-MBA: Intergenerational Leadership program plus program benefits and outcomes, please click here.
+For an overview of our Leading and Managing a Multi-Generational Workforce program plus program benefits and outcomes, please click here.